ermiralliu/rain-cpp/README.md

 ```
 Paste the assets folder to build
 ```
-- Now you can run the executable on the build folder
+- Now you can run the executable which is found in the build folder